 Thankfully, he read my comments and was open to trying Vitamin C. He began taking it then, and in about two weeks (his antibiotics prescription had run out in the meantime) his leg looked like this…

-We’d begun talking via FB messages by then, and I asked him to increase the Vitamin C, adding in a bedtime dose, and to take activated charcoal first thing in the morning to deal with the Candida overgrowth he was bound to have, after all those antibiotics.
+He then increased the Vitamin C, adding in a bedtime dose, and began taking activated charcoal first thing in the morning to deal with the Candida overgrowth he was bound to have, after all those antibiotics.
 A week later (6/10/17), his leg looked like this….

 I said all that to say, I believe that cellulitis can be cured permanently, just like the bladder.